kasteelion/promptbuilder/data/interactions.md

 - **Relay Race Handoff (4+):** {char1} passing the baton to {char2} in a track relay race, while {char3} starts to run in the next lane and {char4} watches from the side.
 High-stakes, coordinated motion.

+- **Volleyball Huddle (6):** {char1}, {char2}, {char3}, {char4}, {char5}, and {char6} standing in tight cluster viewed from behind on volleyball court.
+All facing inward with arms wrapped around each other's backs and waists, creating unified group embrace.
+Bodies close together, shoulders touching, forming intimate team circle.
+Heads leaning toward center, some tilted inward in concentration.
+Arms reach across to hold teammates, hands resting on backs and sides.
+Stance natural and grounded, weight distributed evenly.
+Court floor visible beneath—polished gym floor with court lines.
+Background shows gym setting with walls, bleachers, chairs courtside.
+View captures the back of the huddle, emphasizing team unity and interconnection.
+Energy focused and supportive, pre-game or timeout moment of solidarity and strategy.
 ---
 ## Dance & Performance: